 Ranveer Singh BROKE DOWN While Recreating The Historic World Cup Win For Kabir Khan's '83

-Ranveer Singh is all set to play former Indian captain, Kapil Dev in Kabir Khan's much awaited film, '83'.
-The film has already generated a lot of buzz ever since it was announced.
-The film is based on India's historic World Cup win in 1983.
+Ranveer Singh is all set to play former Indian captain, Kapil Dev in Kabir Khan's much-awaited film, '83'.
+Based on India's historic World Cup win in 1983, the film has already generated a lot of buzz ever since it was announced.

 Recently in his interview with Mumbai Mirror, director Kabir Khan opened up about recreating that iconic moment for the big screen.
 The filmmaker also revealed why Deepika Padukone was cast as Romi Dev in his film.